If you’ve ever sat back and wondered why someone thinks so highly of you, you may be suffering from imposter syndrome.

 Those more minor achievements often get overshadowed by the more prominent successes in life.
 When you look back, you may only feel like you’ve genuinely accomplished 1 or 2 big things.
 However, there are dozens, if not hundreds, of smaller achievements sprinkled in the midst.

 This is why it’s incredibly important to keep track of your accomplishments.
-Write them down in a designated notebook so when you begin to doubt yourself, you can look back and remind yourself of all you’ve done.
+One way to do so is to write them down in a designated notebook so when you begin to doubt yourself, you can look back and remind yourself of all you’ve done.

 Seek out a therapist in tech or an entrepreneur therapist: